John Kennedy O'Connor: Eurovision Song Contest involvement

 In 2005, Carlton Books published his book The Eurovision Song Contest – The Official History, in conjunction with the European Broadcasting Union, initially produced in English, German, French, Swedish, Dutch and Danish editions, with a separate English publication in Australia.
 A Finnish version followed in 2007 as did a Russian version in 2009.
 The book has been updated, expanded and reprinted three times in the UK.
 The 2010 edition (ISBN 978-1-84732-521-1) was published by Carlton Books, UK, in April 2010.
 The first edition of the book, published to celebrate the 50th anniversary of the Eurovision Song Contest in Kyiv, Ukraine, was listed in the Top 10 book sales of both Amazon UK and Amazon Germany in May 2005, after being featured during the broadcast during an inset with the contest hosts Maria Efrosinina and Pavlo Shylko.

 O'Connor's second Eurovision work, The Eurovision Song Contest: The Official Celebration, was published by Carlton Books in April 2015 (ISBN 978-1780976389).
 The book was also published in German and Swedish editions.

 Since 2012, O'Connor has been the special host of San Marino RTV's Eurovision coverage, presenting the preview shows.
 In 2013, he was the first spokesperson of the final.
 On 17 May, O'Connor presented a Eurovision PopMaster on BBC Radio 2, with Ken Bruce and Paddy O'Connell as the two contestants.

 In 2014, together with his CreativeLive co-host Jamarie Milkovic, O'Connor provided English commentary for San Marino RTV live from Copenhagen, Denmark, and did so alone in 2015 for the second semifinal.
 During the Eurovision finals, he also reported for ABC News Australia, ABC Radio National Australia and once more guested on The Ken Bruce Show on BBC Radio 2 and BBC Breakfast on BBC1.

 In 2018, O'Connor was one of the judges for 1in360, the talent show to choose San Marino's entry for the Eurovision Song Contest 2018 in Lisbon, Portugal.
 He again presented, as the spokesperson, the preview shows for San Marino RTV.

+In celebration of the contest returning to the UK after an absence of twenty-five years, O'Connor was chosen to be San Marino's voting spokesman for the Eurovision Song Contest 2023 held in Liverpool.

+To commemorate the 70th edition of the contest, the EBU and BBC Books (commissioned by their parent imprint Penguin Random House) will be publishing The Legends of Eurovision - The Official 70th Anniversary Celebration (ISBN 978-1785949937) by John Kennedy O'Connor which will be released on April 4, 2026.